Bradpaiva/Bambu-StreamDeck-Plugin/README.md

 ### Images and Other Assets

 The following are the base set of images/icons which are needed for the plugin.
-While defaults have been provided, they should be changed to help distinguish your plugin and its action(s) from others.

 Unless otherwise noted, image assets should all be in the "Portable Network Graphics" (PNG) format.